 The Nonprofit Crisis takes an in-depth look at the challenges faced by American organizations in the age of Donald Trump.
-The book argues that if nonprofit leaders cannot successfully navigate the culture wars, we are doomed to a future of declining public trust in some of our most important American institutions.
-The Nonprofit Crisis offers nonprofits, and those that care about them, a way forward in trying times.
+The book argues that nonprofits are essential to the health of American society, but that they cannot function effectively without the confidence of the public.
+Unfortunately, nonprofits have been hemorrhaging public trust in recent years.
+Why is this happening?
+And what can be done about it?
+These are the kinds of questions that The Nonprofit Crisis takes up.
+In the process, The Nonprofit Crisis offers nonprofits, and those that care about them, a way forward in trying times.

 Fear and Loathing in the Nonprofit Sector (Persuasion)